Je-eva/Group_13_Main_Project/README.md

 ## 🔐 Note on Security

-For production, **never expose your email/password** directly in `mail.py`.
+For production, **never expose your mail/password** directly in `mail.py`.
 Use environment variables or a secure secret manager.

----

-## 📬 Contact

-Maintained by **Jeswin Jaison**.
-For questions, reach out via [email or GitHub Issues].

----

-## 📄 License

-This project is licensed under the MIT License.